 Malaria is present in Sabah and Sarawak.
 Check with your physician about malaria suppressants, and possible typhoid and hepatitis vaccinations.
 Remember to take along plenty of insect repellant.
 If you're planning to visit any pig farms, be extremely careful.
 The Nipah virus is spread through pig urine, although the risk for non- farmers is very low.

 In Malaysia, the currency is the ringgit.
 Please review the current exchange rate for the ringgit.

-TIPPING: Tipping is not customary in Malaysia, though tips are always appreciated.
-A 10 % service charge is often added to restaurant and hotel bills, so you do not need to tip above the service charge.
+Tipping is not customary in Malaysia, though tips are always appreciated.
+A 10% service charge is often added to restaurant and hotel bills, so you do not need to tip above the service charge.
 Taxi and rickshaw drivers are very appreciative of a small tip.

 Shop for batiks, silverwork, pewter, brass, gold and silver brocades, local handicrafts, kites and carvings.
 Be sure not to purchase anything made from pangolin, an endangered anteater.
 It will be confiscated by customs.

-Voltage: 240 V; Plug G. You will need a voltage converter, and plug adapter in order to use US appliances.
+240 volts.
+Plug G. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
 View more information about electrical standards around the world.